govmb-ds/.github/profile/README.md

 The Data Science Program is the lead provincial agency for the use of data and evidence in Manitoba.

+## Who We Are

+We're a diverse team of quantitative and computational experts who love data.
+Our team members have backgrounds that range from social science through to computer science, mathematics, physics, and biology.

 ## What We Do

 We deliver a range of services in support of evidence-informed policy and operations: